 Dana is a doctoral candidate in Higher Education Leadership and Policy Studies at the University of Washington, working with Professor Maresi Nerad.
 Her research is on the development of federal support for higher education on the basis of national defense in the Progressive and Cold War eras.
 Dana is a specialist on Russia and the Former Soviet Union.
 She graduated summa cum laude from Clark Honors College at the University of Oregon with a bachelor’s degree in Russian Studies in 2002, and received her master’s degree in Russian and Central Asian Studies from Harvard University in 2005.
 She holds a senior management position at the National Council for Eurasian and East European Research and is based in Washington, DC.

-Amy is a first year doctoral student in the Higher Education Policy program.
-Her research interests are finance and accountability in higher education, specifically performance funding, impact of recessions on institutional budgeting, assessment of student outcomes, and international comparisons.
+Amy is a second year doctoral student in the Education Leadership & Policy, Higher Education program.
+Her research interests are finance and accountability in higher education, specifically performance funding policy implementation and outcomes, impact of recessions on institutional budgeting, assessment, and STEM education.
 She works with Professor Maresi Nerad, and Professor Bill Zumeta in the Evans School.

-Amy graduated cum laude with a bachelor’s degree in Economics and Psychology, and obtained an M.Ed in Educational Leadership and Policy: Higher Education, both from the University of Utah.
-Her previous professional experiences are in study abroad (assessment, program development, advising) and in finance.
+Amy graduated with a bachelor’s degree in Economics and Psychology, and obtained an M.Ed in Educational Leadership and Policy: Higher Education, both from the University of Utah.
+Her previous professional experiences are in study abroad and in finance.

 Jim is involved in development and editing of research grants, publications and web content.
 He is also involved with marketing and contributes to NIH sponsored research capacity-building efforts in Latin America by supporting grant writing and publications with the Latin American Brain Injury Consortium.
 He has 30 years experience in research administration and has helped raise over $100 million for neuroscience research.